Ju960/RNA_folding_problem/README.md

 # RNA_FOLDING_PROBLEM

-`RNA_FOLDING_PROBLEM` is a Python package designed for the RNA structures analyses, focusing on calculating the interaction profiles between base pairs in RNA.
+`RNA_folding_problem` is a Python package designed for the RNA structures analyses, focusing on calculating the interaction profiles between base pairs in RNA.
 The analysis includes calculating the distances between C3' atoms of ribonucleotides and computing log-ratio scores for each base pair using PDB files.
 The results can be visualized and saved for further analysis.

 ## Package structure